yugabyte/edgeyuga/yugabyte-k3s-cluster/README.md

 # yugabyte-k3s-cluster
-Deploy and run YugaByte DB on k3s.
+Deploy and run YugabyteDB on k3s.

 ## Config
 * First create an instance